Areas of Focus

 Broader exploration of personality patterns throughout your lifetime and how to negotiate their effective vs. ineffective aspects to increase choice-making from authentic self.
 Though this work requires use of imagination and ability to think in abstracts, it leads to a concrete blueprint of self that directly guides decisions in all areas of life.

 Emotional Freedom Technique (EFT)

-Aid in learning how to be functional in your life despite certain problems that may remain ongoing on some level rather than being "resolved."
-Sometimes seeing a problem with increased understanding feels like its own solution, and this very basic form of counseling can also be helpful when loved ones are included in becoming better educated about your personal challenges.
+Aid in learning how to be functional in your life despite certain problems that may remain necessarily ongoing.
+Sometimes seeing a problem with increased understanding feels like its own solution, and this basic form of counseling can also be helpful when loved ones are included in becoming better educated about your personal challenges.